Spin-Foams for All Loop Quantum Gravity: Introduction

 \subsection{The goal of the paper}

 Our aim is to redirect the development of the spin-foam models, and most importantly the EPRL model, to that extent, that they can be used to define spin-foam histories of an arbitrary spin network state of LQG.
 The notion of embedded spin-foam we use, allows to consider knotting or linking spin-foam histories.
 Since the knots and links may play a role in LQG, it is an advantage not to miss the chance of keeping those topological degrees of freedom in a spin-foam approach.
 Next, we characterize the structure of a general spin-foam vertex.
 We encode all the information about the vertex structure in the spin-network induced on the boundary of the neighborhood of a given vertex.
 The converse construction of a vertex from any given embedded spin-network was described by Reisenberger \cite{Reisenberger}.
 In the set of the spin-foams we define the generalized EPRL spin-foams.
 As an introduction to that important step, we formulate our definition of the $n$-valent Barrett-Crane intertwiner.
 That definition is merely equivalent to that of \cite{BC_R,BC_nvalent,BC_O}, however we spell it out in our notation for the clarity and the sake of precision.
 Finally we generalize the Engle-Pereira-Rovelli-Livine intertwiner to the general spin-foams.
 A technical result concerns the correspondence between all the SU(2) intertwiners and the EPRL intertwiners.
-We show that the correspondence is 1-1 in the case of the Barbero-Immirzi parameter $\gamma \ge 1$.
+We show that the correspondence is 1-1 in the case of the Barbero-Immirzi parameter $\gamma \ge 1$, unless the co-domain of the EPRL map is trivial and the domain is non-trivial.

 We were motivated to do this research by two works we want to acknowledge.
 The first one is Baez's introduction to SFM \cite{Baezintro}.
 It is from that classic paper that we take the definition of linear 2-cell complex with boundaries and the definition of a spin-foam.
 The second paper we appreciate so much is the derivation of the new spin-foam model from the Holst action by Engle, Livine, Pereira and Rovelli \cite{EPRL}.
 Those two excellent works brought spin-foams closer to LQG.
 On the other hand, the works that should be and will be considered closer in the spirit of the current paper, are the Freidel-Krasnov model \cite{FK} (especially in the range of $\gamma$ in which that model does not overlap with EPRL).
 Also the pioneering works of Reisenberger \cite{RR,BC_R,Reisenberger} contain a lot of ideas that still have not been explored enough in the literature.